 Special Collections (including Rare Books & Prints), 3rd floor

 Catalogue location: UniM Bail SpC

 Consisting of books, journals, pamphlets, and archival material, this collection is 'closed access' because of the age, value or uniqueness of an item and to ensure their long-term care and preservation for the future.
-Items can be pre-requested using this online form; you will then be able to consult requested items in the Cultural Collections Reading Room, 3rd floor, Baillieu Library.
+Items can be pre-requested using this online form; you will then be able to consult requested items in the Reading Room, 3rd floor, Baillieu Library.

 The University of Melbourne Archives, 3rd floor

 Catalogue location: UniM Archives